-If there is quorum, then a simple majority of the votes by the OAB Members present at a meeting in person and by a designated proxy shall constitute a positive vote for all OAB Items and Issues.
+If there is quorum, then a simple majority of the votes by the OAB Members present at a meeting in person shall constitute a positive vote for all OAB Items and Issues.
 Abstentions by those present are not counted in assessing the simple majority.